-There are two boundaries that are defined in a transportation study area, the urban area boundary and the study area boundary.
+There are two boundaries that are defined in a transportation study area, the urban area boundary, and the study area boundary.
 The urban area boundary is defined largely by the U. S. Census Bureau.
 The study area boundary is defined by the MPO in cooperation with the Alabama Department of Transportation.
 The study area is defined as the urban area boundary plus the area that is projected to become urbanized within the next twenty years.
-Included in the Shoals Area Transportation Study are the Cities of Florence, Muscle Shoals, Sheffield, and Tuscumbia, the Town of Killen, and portions of Colbert and Lauderdale Counties as shown in
+Included in the Shoals Area of Killen, and portions of Colbert and Lauderdale Counties as shown in Figure 1.1.